helm/helm-www/versioned_docs/version-3/topics/kubernetes_apis.md

 ---
-title: "Deprecated Kubernetes APIs"
+title: Deprecated Kubernetes APIs
-description: "Explains deprecated Kubernetes APIs in Helm"
+description: Explains deprecated Kubernetes APIs in Helm
-aliases: ["docs/k8s_apis/"]
 ---

 Kubernetes is an API-driven system and the API evolves over time to reflect the